 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties call for yearly equipment maintenance to stay valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your system does ever stop working in the middle of a cold snap.
 Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with routine furnace system tune-ups from Stallion Heating and Air Conditioning.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can cause a host of comfort problems for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can mean a number of comfort problems for homeowners, including:

 - Restricted airflow

-- Decreased efficiency
+- Lower efficiency

-- Higher energy bills
+- Increased energy bills

-If you take out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
-If it’s a simple disposable air filter, just get a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
-Refer to the filter packaging to see how long the new air filter is supposed to be used.
-2. Double check your thermostat.
+If you pull out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+Refer to the filter packaging to see how long the new air filter is intended to be used.

 3. Open up your air vents.